CCIFISAT/week_of_coding/Day 1/readme.md

 **Submit your assignment before evening**

-# Cool that's a wrap for Day 1.
+# :high_brightness: Cool that's a wrap for Day 1.